Restaurant ROKS, the quirky little sister of the renown KOKS.

 If you’re looking at trying traditional Faroese food (fermented lamb and fish, rye bread, blood sausage, and stewed rhubarb), check out the new restaurant, Ræst (the Faroese word for “fermentation”).

-Be sure to check out the vibrant & cool OY, a newly established brewery serving light dishes and Faroese delicatessens.
+Be sure to check out the vibrant & cool Suppugarðurin, a traditional Japanese ramen and beer bar and OY, a newly established brewery serving light dishes and Faroese delicatessens.

-The Faroe Islands offer one sushi restaurant, but when the product is that good, who needs any more than one?
-Etika combines fresh Faroese seafood with foreign expertise to produce magnificent sushi dishes – some calling it the best sushi in the world!
+The Faroe Islands offer one sushi restaurant, but when the product is that good, who needs more than one?
+Etika combines fresh Faroese seafood with foreign expertise to produce exquisite sushi dishes – some calling it the best sushi in the world!

-If you’re looking for more of a personal touch, we recommend trying Heimablídni, or “home hospitality”, where you can dine in the homes of Faroese families.
+If you’re looking for more of a personal touch, we recommend trying Gjóbiti in the picturesque village, of Gjógv.
+Also Heimablídni, or “home hospitality”, where you can dine in the homes of Faroese families.
 In most cases, this is only available for groups.
 However, at Anna and Óli’s or at Durita and Fróði’s, you can now book a spot at supper club tables in their beautiful homes – you might be alone or joined by others who also want to try a delicious and traditional home-cooked Faroese meal.